Artificial Intelligence Study Detects Parkinson’s from Breathing Patterns

 Parkinson’s disease (PD) is the fastest growing neurological disease in the world.
 Currently, there is no single test or biomarker that can diagnose PD or monitor disease progression.
 However, a new study utilizing artificial intelligence may change the way we track Parkinson’s.

 A lot like a warning system, a biomarker (short for biological marker) is used to help measure what is going on in the body.
 For example, the A1C blood test can help detect prediabetes.
-Early detection is important for PD.
-Research shows that there are multiple advantages associated with the early diagnosis and treatment of PD, including slowing or delaying disease progression and maintaining quality of life.
+Early detection, treatment and expert care is vital to maintaining quality of life.

 The challenge, so far, has been the lack of biomarkers for early PD diagnosis.
 Usually, PD is only diagnosed years after early signs appear— when movement symptoms (such as tremor, rigidity, and difficulty walking) are present.
 However, a new study may have found an early biomarker for PD.